-Introduction to Robotics

-Course Code: 21009G1001 1 Credit

-TSA membership and Student Application Required Course Fee: \$50
+1 Credit Course Fee: \$50

 This one-credit course is designed to provide students with the fundamental knowledge and skills of robotics.
 Emphasis is placed on fundamentals of electrical current, digital circuits, electronic control systems, and the design and operation of robotic systems.
 This course requires an accepted application and full participation in the competitive robotics team at Auburn High.
-Applications can be picked up from Robotics teacher at AJHS or Mrs. S. Sharman at AHS.
-RoboticsApplication - https://forms.office.com/r/7uud1vempa
+Applications can be picked up from the robotics coach at AJHS or Mrs. S. Sharman at AHS.

+Robotics Application - https://forms.office.com/r/7uud1vempa